Thekillergreece/FoodPackByTKG/README.md

 ---
 ![Food](https://user-images.githubusercontent.com/95387832/231141581-8d691398-e0a6-48f8-a7a5-365048ca2d68.jpg)

-Introduces 33 new food items (24 new, 6 variants, 2 cookable) to the game.
+Introduces 33 new food items to the game.

 Due to ds5678's unfortunate departure from the modding site, the mod was left with no modder and seemingly nobody was interested to try to get it to work with the latest version of the game as well as maintaining it by adding new spawn spots, balance it if needed and so on.